2219599254/BombGame/README.md

 ![image](https://github.com/2219599254/BombGame/blob/master/image/page2.png)

 Tips:
-If you have any problems with the game, you can contact us by email
+If you have any problems with My game, you can contact us by email